ashley-ferreira/ashley-ferreira.github.io/_portfolio/portfolio-3.md

 The good news about this plot is it means in the majority of cases, the predicted z value of anihilation is within 15 mm of the real z position of anihilation.

-Note that the mean is not consistent with zero in the latter plot and there is some clear z-bias in the former plot and these are features we do not want and that Yukiya has been able to create a model that not only has a smaller standard deviation but does not have these issues with the mean and z-bias.
+Note that the mean is not consistent with zero in the latter plot and there is some clear z-bias in the former plot and these are features we do not want.

-The evaluation notebook also shows how to generate a similar residual analysis for the test set but we are hoping to not focus much on the test set since we know we can make the validation results better and are still tweaking the model.
-Ideally, a new test set is used from the additional simmulation data we have available to us so that it is never used until the very end.

 ## Conclusion

-These results are very promissing and more peole have done work on this since, leading to even more promissing results.
+These results are very promissing and more peole have done work on this since, leading to even more promissing results so keep your eye out for a paper about this!

 ## Code